 Winner: Airbnbs often have a more homey atmosphere.
 Hotels tend to feel more luxurious but can feel too corporate.

 Hotel staff and Airbnb hosts are both in the hospitality business.
-Their goal is to make sure the guest has a positive experience.

 Airbnb hosts are hit or miss.
 I have had some excellent hosts that go out of their way to make me feel welcome and comfortable.
 For example, while spending Christmas alone in an Airbnb in Mexico, my host brought me fresh homemade tamales on Christmas morning.
 While staying in an Airbnb in Brazil, the host invited me into their home for a beautiful dinner of freshly caught fish.
 This wouldn’t happen at a hotel.